Celebrating WISD's Milestone Team Members!

 - What she values about working at WISD: I value the relationships.
 The relationships I have with WISD staff, Ann Arbor staff, students and their parents.
 People are important to me.

-- What her supervisor values: Jacqueline Coluccy, better know as Jacqui to us, is a very hard working dedicated LRE Teacher Consultant servicing Ann Arbor Public Schools.
-Jacqui always finds time to volunteer her time to assist who ever and what ever.
+- What her supervisor values: Jacqueline Coluccy, better know as Jacqui to us, is a very hard-working dedicated LRE Teacher Consultant servicing Ann Arbor Public Schools.
+Jacqui always finds time to volunteer her time to assist whoever and whatever.
 She is that person who has to sit on her hands so she won't raise them to volunteer and take on another task when help is needed.
-She is thoughtful, loving, giving and loves gnomes.
+She is thoughtful, loving, giving, and loves gnomes.
 We buy each other gnomes when we see one that matches our current mood or personality.
-She is a team player and enjoys working and support everyone.
+She is a team player and enjoys working and supporting everyone.
 Jacqui, thanks so much for all that you do (and I'm not talking about just for kids), your service is impeccable!

 Michael Graulich, Teaching Assistant

-- What his supervisor values: Mike is a dependable employee who cares for students, families and his colleagues.
-He engages with humor and can turn a any situation into a laughable or positive moment.
+- What his supervisor values: Mike is a dependable employee who cares for students, families, and his colleagues.
+He engages with humor and can turn any situation into a laughable or positive moment.
 Thank you, Mike, for your years of service and support!